google/wuffs/README.md

 Wuffs is not a general purpose programming language. **It is for writing libraries, not programs**.
-The idea isn't to write your whole program in Wuffs, only the **parts that are both performance-concious and security-concious**.
+The idea isn't to write your whole program in Wuffs, only the **parts that are both performance-conscious and security-conscious**.
 For example, while technically possible, it is unlikely that a Wuffs compiler would be worth writing entirely in Wuffs.